trpc-group/trpc-go/codec/README.md

 }
 ```

-- Serializer: body serialization interface, now tRPC-Go supports protobuf, json and jce protocol.
+- Serializer: body serialization interface, now tRPC-Go supports protobuf, json, fb and xml protocol.
 This serializer is pluggable and users can define their own and register it.
 ```golang
 type Serializer interface {
 	// Unmarshal deserialize the in bytes into body